Skip to product information

 HOW TO GROW:

-Keep the seeded area as evenly moist as possible to help the seeds germinate and the young seedlings become established.
-Weeds need to be kept under control.
-Once they are growing, they will not require additional water except in long periods of hot, dry weather.
+Watering and Weeding: Keep the seeded area as evenly moist as possible to aid seed germination and help young seedlings become well-established.
+It is essential to keep weeds under control during this initial growth phase, as they can outcompete young coneflower seedlings.
+Once prairie coneflower plants are established and actively growing, they are quite drought-tolerant and generally will not require additional water except during long periods of hot, dry weather.

 Shipping & Returns